Testing, Release, and Security Lifecycle

 Pivotal numbers Pivotal Platform releases following a semantic versioning format, X.Y.Z, where X and Y indicate major and minor releases, and Z designates patch releases.
 Major and minor releases change Pivotal Platform functionality.
 Patch releases are backward-compatible security patches or bug fixes.
 For more information about semantic versioning, see the Semantic Versioning 2.0.0 website.

-As of v1.8, Pivotal supports each major and minor Pivotal Platform release according to the following criteria:
+As of Pivotal Cloud Foundry (PCF) v1.8, Pivotal supports each major and minor platform release according to the following criteria:

-- Pivotal supports the release for at least 9 months following its first publication date.
+- Pivotal supports the release for at least nine months following its first publication date.

-- Pivotal supports the last three major or minor releases, even if this extends coverage beyond 9 months.
+- Pivotal supports the last three major or minor releases, even if this extends coverage beyond nine months.

 Support includes maintenance updates and upgrades, bug and security fixes, and technical help.
-The Pivotal Support Policy describes support standards, technical guidance, and publication phases in more detail.
-The Pivotal Support Services Terms and Conditions defines Pivotal support in legal terms.
+For more details about support standards, technical guidance, and publication phases, see Support Lifecycle Policy on the Pivotal website.
+For a definition of Pivotal support in legal terms, see Pivotal Support Services Terms & Conditions on the Pivotal website.

-Patch releases are more frequent and less predictable than major/minor releases.
-The v1.6.x line provides a good example of their frequency. v1.6.1 was released on October 26, 2015.
+Patch releases are more frequent and less predictable than major and minor releases.
+The PCF v1.6.x line provides a good example of their frequency.
+PCF v1.6.1 was released on October 26, 2015.
 Through August 2016, 36 additional patches of Elastic Runtime v1.6.x and 18 patches of Ops Manager v1.6.x provided security and bug fixes to customers.

-Pivotal identifies security issues using standard nomenclature from Common Vulnerabilities and Exposures (CVE), Ubuntu Security Notices (USN), and other third party sources.
-Read about security fixes in core Pivotal Platform code or packaged dependencies in the release notes for Ops Manager and Pivotal Application Service.
+Pivotal identifies security issues using standard nomenclature from Common Vulnerabilities and Exposures (CVE), Ubuntu Security Notices (USN), and other third-party sources.
+For more information about security fixes in core Pivotal Platform code or packaged dependencies, see Ops Manager v2.7 Release Notes and Pivotal Application Service v2.7 Release Notes.

-Pivotal.io/security maintains a running list of security fixes in Pivotal Platform and Pivotal Platform dependencies.
-Consult that page to see the most recent findings from Pivotal’s security team.
+The Pivotal Application Security Team maintains a running list of security fixes in Pivotal Platform and Pivotal Platform dependencies.
+To see their most recent findings, see Pivotal Application Security Team on the Pivotal website.

 All Pivotal Platform releases pass through extensive test suites that include automated unit, integration, and acceptance tests on multiple IaaSes.
 Regardless of this extensive testing, Pivotal recommends that you test major and minor releases in a non-production environment before implementing them across your deployment.
 Upgrade your production environment as soon as possible after you validate the new release on your test environment.